Skxpath/OMDB-Movie-Searcher/README.md

 /src/Api:
 - omdbRequests - contains requesthandlers to api.
 Currently only supports searching by name and year

-/src/Interfaces:
+/src/Types:
-- Includes TS types and interfaces to type our components and search requests
+- Includes TS types for our components and search requests

-/src/DummyData:
-- Mock data used for development purposes

 ## Setup
 - Please acquire an api key (http://www.omdbapi.com/apikey.aspx) and create .env file (see .env.example in root) including the key